cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/physicsmodels.md

 You should note that `text2workspace` will look for the python module in `PYTHONPATH`.
 If you want to keep your model local, you'll need to add the location of the python file to `PYTHONPATH`.

 A number of models used in the LHC Higgs combination paper can be found in [LHCHCGModels.py](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/python/LHCHCGModels.py).

-These can be easily accessed by providing for example `-P HiggsAnalysis.CombinedLimit.HiggsCouplings:c7` and others defined un [HiggsCouplings.py](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/python/HiggsCouplings.py).
+The models can be applied to the datacard by using the `-P` option, for example `-P HiggsAnalysis.CombinedLimit.HiggsCouplings:c7`, and others that are defined in [HiggsCouplings.py](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/python/HiggsCouplings.py).

 Below are some (more generic) example models that also exist in GitHub.